RSS Feed

 Two mules for…

-After about three hours, we come to our lunch spot, with fabulous view across cliffs and valleys.
-In distance, our town of Bubion, where we would begin heading after lunch.
-Picnic on tomatoes from Bea’s garden, homemade olive oil, two kinds of Spanish cheeses, cured ham, long loaves of crusty bread, Spanish olives…absolutely delish (also wine, orange and peach juices).
+After about three hours, we come to our lunch spot, with a fabulous view across cliffs and valleys.
+In the distance, our town of Bubion, where we would begin heading after lunch.
+We picnic on tomatoes from Bea’s garden, homemade olive oil, two kinds of Spanish cheeses, cured ham, long loaves of crusty bread, Spanish olives…all absolutely delish (also wine, orange and peach juices).

 On the road